Complementary therapies are offered (as appropriate) to children, young people and family members, both in the hospice and the family home.

 Massage can promote relaxation and a general sense of well-being.
 It involves a rhythmical touch with movements varied to suit an individual’s needs.
 It can be used with or without oils or creams and can be applied to the whole body or a specific area.
 Gentle hand and foot massage given to the lower arms or lower legs and feet is soothing and comforting.

-Baby/infant massage provides a special contact between parent and child encouraging confidence and security and providing time for bonding.
+Baby/infant massage provides a special contact between parent and child, encouraging confidence and security and providing time for bonding.
 Massage can also assist in relaxation and help alleviate symptoms such as colic.

 Reflexology involves applying a gentle massage to the reflex areas on the feet.
 The gentle massage helps to promote balance and harmony within the body.
 It may also improve circulation and relaxation.

 Aromatherapy uses essential plant oils.
 These have many therapeutic qualities which are said to restore the balance between body, mind and spirit.
 The oils have different aromas and may have different textures and colours.
-The essential oils are often mixed with neutral carrier oil to help absorption through the skin.
-They can be applied by gentle massage, or added to a warm bath.
+The essential oils are often mixed with a neutral carrier oil to help absorption through the skin.
+They can be applied by gentle massage or added to a warm bath.